M.0 Methods developed and proven

 Aero-Space technology around 1960 had given rise to a recursive re-formulation of Gauss’s ‘least sum of errors squared’-method for dealing with noisy and incomplete measurement data.
 Instead of using a known generic solution (curve) with batch processing of complete sets of measurement data to find the best fitting set of parameters for the solution curve, one tried to find a generic dynamic model with corresponding state variables that would lead to the solution curve of batch processing [with known (or estimated) noise statistics].

-our approach (contrary to Kalman filtering in the image plane for smoothing
+step taken in our approach (contrary to Kalman filtering in the image plane for

 visually observed.
 This is knowledge